Pastor Sabbatical & FAQ's

 Although some components of a sabbatical may sound a bit like vacation, it is not a vacation from the church.
 It is an opportunity for pastors to reconnect with parts of their life that are important but difficult to prioritize in the middle of routine ministry.
 These include their sense of calling and the roots of their spiritual journey.
 Times of sabbatical give pastors the opportunity to shape themselves as better shepherds and leaders for the church and give rise to a deeper reliance on the Holy Spirit in their life.
 The intent of the sabbatical is for the pastor to return to the congregation refreshed and renewed, ready to move forward into the next phase of our life together.

-Why is Pastor Ryan taking a sabbatical now?
+Why is Pastor Garrett taking a sabbatical now?

-Pastor Ryan’s desire, and the desire of our entire staff and CEC Leadership, is to practice sustainable, biblical ministry.
-Church leadership--the pastor/parish committee and council at CEC, and our regional Conference superintendents--feel that June 1 to September 1 of 2021 is the right time for Ryan to take his sabbatical.
-Co-incidentally, the first day of Pastor Ryan’s sabbatical will be the 7 year mark of his role as the lead pastor of CEC.
+Pastor Garrett’s desire, and the desire of our entire staff and CEC Leadership, is to practice sustainable, biblical ministry.
+Church leadership--the pastor/parish committee and council at CEC, and our regional Conference superintendent--feel that June 12 to September 18 of 2022 is the right time for Garrett to take his sabbatical.

 Are sabbaticals normal for pastors?